 The NCAA Woman of the Year program honors the academic achievements, athletics excellence, community service and leadership of graduating female college athletes from all three divisions.
-To be eligible, nominees must have competed and earned a varsity letter in an NCAA-sponsored sport and must have completed eligibility in her primary sport.
+To be eligible, a nominee must have competed and earned a varsity letter in an NCAA-sponsored sport, must have completed eligibility in her primary sport, and must have earned her undergraduate degree by Summer 2017.

 Eligible female student-athletes are nominated by their member school.
 Each conference office then reviews the nominations from its member schools and submits its conference nominee to the NCAA.
 The NCAA Woman of the Year selection committee selects the Top 30 – 10 from each division and then three finalists from each division.
 The Committee on Women’s Athletics selects the winner from the Top 9.